nuggetbucket54/dubins-path-sim/README.md

 # Dubins Path Simulator
-Algorithm for finding the optimal path of UAS drone given turning radius and waypoint coordinates
+Algorithm for finding the optimal path of a vehicle given a minimum turning radius and destination

 ## What it does
 ### dubins\.py: